Unitary patent

-The European patent with unitary effect, also known as the unitary patent, is a European patent which will benefit from unitary effect in the 17 participating member states of the European Union.
+The European patent with unitary effect, also known as the unitary patent, is a European patent which benefits from unitary effect in the participating member states of the European Union.
+Unitary effect means the patent has a common legal status throughout all the participating states, eliminating scenarios in which a patent may be invalidated by courts in one participating member state yet upheld by courts in another.
 Unitary effect may be requested by the proprietor within one month of grant of a European patent, replacing validation of the European patent in the individual countries concerned.
-Infringement and revocation proceedings will be conducted before the Unified Patent Court (UPC), which decisions will have a uniform effect for the unitary patent in the participating member states as a whole rather than in each country individually.
+Infringement and revocation proceedings are conducted before the Unified Patent Court (UPC), which decisions have a uniform effect for the unitary patent in the participating member states as a whole rather than in each country individually.
 The unitary patent may be only limited, transferred or revoked, or lapse, in respect of all the participating Member States.
-Licensing is however to remain possible for part of the unitary territory.
+Licensing is however possible for part of the unitary territory.
 The unitary patent may coexist with nationally enforceable patents ("classical" patents) in the non-participating states.
 The unitary patent's stated aims are to make access to the patent system "easier, less costly and legally secure within the European Union" and "the creation of uniform patent protection throughout the Union".

 European patents are granted in English, French, or German and the unitary effect will not require further translations after a transition period.
-The maintenance fees of the unitary patents will be lower than the sum of the renewal fees for national patents of the corresponding area, being equivalent to the combined maintenance fees of Germany, France, the UK and the Netherlands (although the UK is no longer participating following Brexit).
+The maintenance fees of the unitary patents are lower than the sum of the renewal fees for national patents of the corresponding area, being equivalent to the combined maintenance fees of Germany, France, the UK and the Netherlands (although the UK is no longer participating following Brexit).